stratokumulus/proxmox-openshift-setup/Readme.md

 | bootstrap | 192.168.2.189 | 7A:00:00:00:03:07 | Bootstrap, needed to start the cluster | FCOS | Yes |
 | service | 192.168.2.196 | 7A:00:00:00:03:08 | DNS, DHCP, Load balancer, web server | Ubuntu 20/CentOS | No |

-Please note that the `hosts.ini` file has these IP addresses hardcoded.
-I could make this generic, by creating another playbook, using the localhost connection, to generate the IP addresses.
-Or use Terraform to generate it.
-Or let the user do this part of the config manually.
-Laziness won, you'll have to adapt it yourself !
-You will also need to assign the service host its static IP address.
-The reason I'm not using my main network DHCP server is that it doesn't allow hostnames to be sent as part of the DHCP conversation.
-And this installation is super tricky when it comes to DNS ...
+The `hosts.ini` will be created based on the static IP addresses.
+I went the full dynamic route, only to get hit by some funky errors in the Proxmox terraform provider, which always used the same two VM IDs (for 8 nodes, doesn't help), and another annoying bug that forced me to got the static route until all this gets fixed.

 ### The configuration

 The following services will be configured and started on the service host:

-- the DHCP server, for static IP reservation of the VMs, along with a few options (like a TFTP server address pointing to the TFTP server, convenientely hosted for me on the same service host),
-- a DNS server, also pointing to the service host IP address (I'm using PiHole in my main network , so I added the openshift domain name in the PiHole `dnsmasq.d/custom.conf` to forward all queries related to my OKD installation from PiHole directly to the service server).
+- a DNS server, also pointing to my main resolver (I'm using PiHole in my main network, so I added the openshift *.apps.<cluserid><domain name> in the PiHole `dnsmasq.d/custom.conf` to forward all queries related to my OKD installation from PiHole directly to the service server).
 - a TFTP server, to provide PXE boot, and get the hosts to boot with the FCOS image (downloaded by the playbook).
+Configured in the DHCP config for Network boot.
 - an HA Proxy, for ... proxying ... in high availability I guess ?

 ## How it works - the workflow